1. Your Money Goes Further In Belize

 You can spend much more time outdoors in the crisp, clean , unpolluted air rather than in an artificial climate-controlled office or residence.

 You go home for lunch or take a siesta at mid-day.
 Arthritis, rheumatism and and other aches and pains seem to melt away.
 Many folks who move to Belize report feeling better within a couple of weeks, perhaps due to a better diet, sunny clime or less stress.
-But of course you can easily have an unhealthy lifestyle in Belize — staying indoors, eating greasy Chinese fried chicken which unfortunately is cheap and plentiful, watch TV all day, binge drinking and not exercising.
+But of course you can easily have an unhealthy lifestyle in Belize — staying indoors, eating greasy-spoon Chinese fried chicken, watch TV all day, binge drinking and not exercising.

 4. There Are So Many Things To See Or Do In Belize